|Nutrition Facts (per serving)|

 - Garnish: confectioners sugar for dusting

-- Heat the canola oil to 375 F. Using a cookie scoop or a teaspoons, drop the batter into the hot oil.
+Heat the canola oil to 375 F. Using a cookie scoop or a teaspoon, drop the batter into the hot oil.
 Use a slotted spoon to turn them after about a minute.
 Cook until golden brown.
-Make sure to regulate the heat to keep it at 375 F, this way the fritters will cook all of the way through!
+Make sure to regulate the heat to keep it at 375 F, this way the fritters will cook all of the way through.